-In FY 2022, the Department recorded 600 new Issuing Officers throughout the State, bringing the total to 2,493 registered Officers.
-Issuing Officers are authorized by Regional or District Superintendent of Schools to issue employment certificates to minors who wish to work.
+In FY 2023, the Department recorded 102 new issuing officers throughout the State, bringing the total to 2,595 registered officers.
+Issuing officers are authorized by Regional or District Superintendent of Schools to issue employment certificates to minors who wish to work.
 III.
 ENFORCEMENT The Department conducts investigations where violations of the Child Labor Law are suspected.
-In FY 2022, the Department collected \$11,400 in penalties.
-The industries in which the Department identified violations leading to penalties were in the following: personal services, food retail, restaurants, commercial retail, and a health center.
+In FY 2023, the Department collected \$15,000 in penalties.
+The industries in which the Department identified violations leading to penalties were: personal services, food retail, restaurants, commercial retail, and health centers.
 Penalties collected under this Act are deposited into the Child Labor and Day and Temporary Labor Enforcement Fund to fund future enforcement activities.
 Settlement amounts are determined by the size of the business and the gravity of the violation.
 IV.
-OUTREACH EFFORTS The Department's outreach and educational efforts provide information and instruction to a variety of individuals and organizations, including the State Board of Education, to ensure that workstudy programs comply with State and federal Child Labor Laws; labor organizations; Regional or District Superintendents of Schools; DCEO's Film Office and many others.
-V. CONCLUSION In the coming year, the Department looks forward to working more closely with Issuing Officers to review their responsibilities and provide key updates from the Department due to the significant growth in the employment of minors across industries.
+OUTREACH EFFORTS The Department's outreach and educational efforts provide information and instruction to a variety of individuals and organizations, including the State Board of Education.
+This initiative ensures that compliance is achieved as it relates to State and Federal Child Labor Laws and work-study programs connected to labor organizations, Regional or District Superintendent of Schools, DCEO's Film Office and others.
+In FY24 thus far, the department has partnered with the Illinois State Board of Education to conduct eight outreach events to ensure children and their families know the law and their rights.
+V. CONCLUSION In the coming year, the Department looks increase education and enforcement efforts.
+Through leveraging partnerships in the public and private sector, FLSD will work collaboratively to continue providing compliance assistance to employers and increasing public awareness of workplace protections.
+In FY24, the department is working with the Illinois Department of Human Rights and the Illinois Coalition of Immigrant and Refugee Rights to support the migrant, refugee and asylum seeker population with labor rights education, especially educating parents and children, in preventing the exploitation of minors in the workplace.